 Graduation season is here!

-Graduation is a time-honored tradition that signifies the transition from one phase of life to the beginning of another.
-For many people, these ceremonies evoke images of high school and college graduations, with their parties and dinners, gifts and well wishes.
-However, graduation is not limited to those two important commemorations nor is it bound purely to tradition when celebrating the event.
+As we know, graduation is a tradition that marks the transition from one phase of life to the beginning of another.
+For many parents, these ceremonies inspire images of high school and college graduations, with parties, dinners, gifts and well wishes.
+But graduation isn’t limited to those two important commemorations, and families usually create their own traditions when celebrating their kids’ graduations from one school to the next.

 Kindergarten, elementary and middle school students also experience similar milestones.
 Graduation from early academic education is a significant life marker for the children and parents participating in them.
 They, like high school and college, of course, should be celebrated!
 And if you use your imagination, there are unique ways to honor these upwardly-mobile class of kids!